A comprehensive guide for maintaining hydration

 FAQs About Hydration During Ramadan

-The Islamic norms forbid ingestion of any liquids including water for the duration of fasting hours that span between Fajr until Maghrib.
-It is healthy to consume plenty of water between fasting hours specifically during the meal times of Suhoor and Iftar.
+The Islamic norms forbid ingestion of any liquids, including water, for the duration of fasting hours that span between Fajr and Maghrib.
+It is healthy to consume plenty of water between fasting hours, specifically during the meal times of Suhoor and Iftar.

 Highlight the Importance of Hydration with your Family